okteto/blog-proposals/building-and-deploying-a-fastapi-app.md

 ## Conclusion

 In this article, you built a CRUD recipe application and deployed it to Okteto.

+You witnessed the simplicity and ease of deployment of application using Okteto and how fast and simple it is to build FastAPI applications.

+The application can also be deployed directly to Okteto from a GitHub repository by following this [Step By Step Guide](https://okteto.com/docs/cloud/deploy-from-git/index.html).

 The code used in this article can be found in [GitHub](https://github.com/okteto/fastapi-crud).